jpegleg/k3s-dragon-eggs/README.md

 ```

 This set up only has one "worker" node and one service.
 Add more "bottle2" intenvory items to increase the workers.
-The water-bottles.yml can be used to add new nodes to the cluster etc.
+The water-bottles.yml can be used to add new nodes to the cluster etc. By default bottle2 hosts are untagged and also
+firewalld is disabled.

 #### The container image